osisoft/Edge-Data-Store-Docs/content/overview/omf-quick-start.md

 ## Use SDS to read last data written

-To use the SDS REST API to read back the last data event written to the server, follow these steps:
+To use the SDS REST API to read back the last data event written to the server:

 1. Start the curl command line tool.